error-try-again/UbuntuHardeningFramework/README.md

-# A Definitive Automated Hardening Framework for Ubuntu 🔐
+# An Automated Hardening Framework for Ubuntu 🔐

 The following bash framework stands up and installs several bespoke security toolkits, developed to provide seamless automatic security controls for Ubuntu servers.